lucaswiman/health-notes/diseases/cardiovascular-disease.md

 # Cardiovascular Disease

-The primary concern for middle-aged males with hypertension and high LDL-C is atherosclerosic plaque formation restricting blood supply to critical areas.
-The most important are coronary arteries (heart attack) and arteries in the brain (stroke).
+The primary concern for middle-aged males with obesity, hypertension and high LDL-C is atherosclerosic plaque formation restricting blood supply to critical areas.
+The most important are accute blood supply restrictions in coronary arteries (heart attack) and arteries in the brain (stroke).

 ## Atherosclerosis